Emperor Xiaozong of Song

 Emperor Xiaozong of Song (27 November 1127 – 28 June 1194), personal name Zhao Shen, courtesy name Yuanyong, was the 11th emperor of the Song dynasty of China and the second emperor of the Southern Song dynasty.
 He started his reign in 1162 when his adoptive father and predecessor, Emperor Gaozong, abdicated and passed the throne to him.
 Even though Emperor Gaozong became a Taishang Huang ("Retired Emperor") after his abdication, he remained the de facto ruler, so Emperor Xiaozong only took full power in 1187 after Emperor Gaozong's death.
 After ruling for about a year, Emperor Xiaozong followed in his predecessor's footsteps and abdicated in favour of his third son Zhao Dun (Emperor Guangzong), while he became Taishang Huang and still remained in power until his death in 1194.

-He was the first descendant of Emperor Taizu to become emperor.
+He was the first descendant of Emperor Taizu to become emperor and remembered as an effective ruler as the Song enjoyed prosperity during his reign.

 Names

 Zhao Shen's birth name was Zhao Bocong (趙伯琮).
 In March 1133, after Zhao Bocong entered the imperial palace, his name was changed to Zhao Yuan (趙瑗).
 In April 1160, after Zhao Yuan was adopted by Emperor Gaozong, his name was changed to Zhao Wei (趙瑋).
 In July 1162, when Zhao Wei became crown prince, his name was changed again to Zhao Shen (趙眘).

 Zhao Shen was given the courtesy name Yuangui (元瑰) in May 1160.
 In July 1162, when he became crown prince, his courtesy name was changed to Yuanyong (元永).